Main content

 Research

-Topics
+Research Topics

 • History and crises (SDG 3, 6, 15).
-What impact have the great crises that humanity has experienced, from economics to epidemics, had and what can we learn and use from them for today's crisis management.
+What impact have the great crises that humanity has experienced, from economics to epidemics, had and what can we learn and use from them for today's crisis management?

 • Food, ecology and biodiversity (SDG 2, 3, 12, 13).
 What is the impact of healthy food choices on the environment, and biodiversity?
 What influence can biodiversity policies have on the availability of health food and on other aspects such as the landscape and factors that determine climate change?